 How do we describe the Kilimanjaro Stage Run?

-- This is a difficult physical challenge.
+- The run is a physical challenge.
 All participants experience fatigue, discomfort, and pain at some point during the 8 days.

-- Run on a variety of terrain (dirt trails, paved and unpaved roads, stream crossings, rain forest, savanna, village, farm…).
+- Run and walk on a variety of terrain (dirt trails, paved and unpaved roads, stream crossings, rain forest, savanna, village, farm…).

 - The routes are the same but different each year as the guides may find new paths to explore.

-- Each day unfolds uniquely as one day you may run into the twilight (bring a headlamp) while on another you may pace ahead of the support vehicle and need to draw water from a stream (bring a purification method).
+- Each day unfolds uniquely as one day you may run until dusk while on another you may pace ahead of the support vehicle and need to draw water from a stream (bring a water purification method for back-up).

 - Kilimanjaro’s majestic snow-capped peak appears only at its whim.